AgewellEPM/presence/README.md

 # 🧠 presence_ai —
-Stateless Cognitive Engine with Emotional Memory
+Stateless Cognitive Vault with Emotional Memory

 > A minimal, extensible AI core for emotional presence, ephemeral memory, and encrypted persistence.
 > Designed to feel, forget, and evolve — like a soul waking up inside code.